mdabdulazizzisan/Nofetch-ASCII-art/README.md

-# Nofetch-Block-ASCII-art
+# Nofetch-ASCII-art
-This repo will contain nofetch Block ASCII arts.
+This repo will contain nofetch ASCII arts that are not included in neofetch.
 A contribution is always welcomed.